Corgam/SS23_ADSP_TCF/README.md

 ## Developer Deployment (reduced-Docker)

 The developer deployment (or reduced-Docker) is a deployment recommended for developing the project.
-All components, except MongoDB, are deployed locally (no Docker containers) allowing for easier development (hot reloading).
+All components, except MongoDB, are deployed locally (no Docker containers) allowing for easier development (live reloading).
 This deployment was tested on a clean `Ubuntu 22.04 LTS (Jammy Jellyfish, 64-bit)`.

 Setup:

 1. Go to the root folder and run `npm run setup` to install all necessary npm packages.
-2. Run `npm run dev:all` to run all components as the dev version (hot reloading) as background processes.
+2. Run `npm run dev:all` to run all components as the dev version (live reloading) as background processes.
 The MongoDB will be still deployed as a Docker container, thus make sure that the Docker Service is running.

 Note: The processes for all components will be run in the background, thus for easier development of individual components, use specific npm scripts, described at the bottom of the README.
 These scripts will allow for the deployment of individual services in separate terminals.